eshaben/xcm-sdk-mkdocs/docs/example-usage.md

 The Moonbeam XCM SDK enables developers to easily transfer assets between chains, either between parachains or between a parachain and the relay chain, within the Polkadot/Kusama ecosystem.
 With the SDK, you don't need to worry about determining the multilocation of the origin or destination assets or which extrinsics are used on which networks to send XCM transfers.

-The XCM SDK offers helper functions, that provide a very simple interface to execute XCM transfers between chains in the Polkadot/Kusama ecosystem.
-In addition, the XCM config package allows any parachain project to add their information in a standard way, so they can be immediately supported by the XCM SDK.
+The XCM SDK offers helper functions that provide a very simple interface for executing XCM transfers between chains in the Polkadot/Kusama ecosystem.
+In addition, the XCM config package allows any parachain project to [add their information](./contribute.md) in a standard way, so the XCM SDK can immediately support them.

-For an overview of the available methods and interfaces in the Moonbeam XCM SDK, please refer to the [Reference](./reference.md){target=\_blank} page.
+For an overview of the available methods and interfaces in the Moonbeam XCM SDK, please refer to the [Reference](./reference/interfaces.md){target=\_blank} page.

-The examples in this guide are shown on Moonbeam, but can be adapted to be used on Moonriver or Moonbase Alpha.
+This guide shows how to transfer DOT from Polkadot to Moonbeam.

 ## Install the XCM SDK {: #install-the-xcm-sdk }

-To get started with the Moonbeam XCM SDK, you'll need to first install the SDK:
+To get started with the Moonbeam XCM SDK, you'll need first to install the SDK:

 ```bash
 npm install @moonbeam-network/xcm-sdk